Random Test Generation (RTG) Rationale

 with that target.

-By default each test can be matched with all targets that fulfill its requirements, but the user should be able to specify more constraints on the matching procedure.
+By default each test can be matched with all targets that fulfill its requirements, but the user can also directly provide a target via the ’target’ attribute.
+In that case, the test will only be randomized against that target.

 The body of this operation shall be processed the same way as an